 statistical background analysis and open data.

-Our research involves conducting original multidisciplinary research, co-operating with the top researchers in scholarly publishing, and advancing the research-based understanding the impact of the ICT and media on society, especially in the Arctic settings.
+Our research involves conducting original multidisciplinary research, co-operating with the top researchers in scholarly publishing, and advancing the research-based understanding the impact of the ICT on society, especially in the Arctic settings.

-Research community has only just started to problematize the fundamental inter-relation of digital technology, media and organizing in the Arctic governance and northern change.
-Our research group brings together different strands of research in the fields of administration science research, applied information technology, media science and law.
+Research community has only just started to problematize the fundamental inter-relation of digital technology and organizing in the Arctic governance and northern change.
+Our research brings together different strands of research in the fields of administration science, information technology and service design.